sourcesoft/dotfiles/README.md

 ### Optional Tools

-- Rust/Cargo lets `blink.cmp` build its Rust fuzzy matcher from source.
+- Rust/Cargo lets `blink.cmp` build its Rust fuzzy matcher from source and lets `fff.nvim` build its native search backend if its prebuilt binary cannot be downloaded.
 - Authenticate `gh` with `gh auth login` if you want the Neovim GitHub PR, issue, action, and diff pickers to work.